Organized crime: Financial crime

 Organized crime groups generate large amounts of money by activities such as drug trafficking, arms smuggling, extortion, theft, and financial crime.
 These illegally sourced assets are of little use to them unless they can disguise it and convert it into funds that are available for investment into legitimate enterprise.
-The methods they use for converting its ‘dirty’ money into ‘clean’ assets encourages corruption.
+The methods they use for converting its 'dirty' money into 'clean' assets encourages corruption.
 Organized crime groups need to hide the money's illegal origin.
-This allows for the expansion of OC groups, as the ‘laundry’ or ‘wash cycle’ operates to cover the money trail and convert proceeds of crime into usable assets.
+This allows for the expansion of OC groups, as the 'laundry' or 'wash cycle' operates to cover the money trail and convert proceeds of crime into usable assets.
 Money laundering is bad for international and domestic trade, banking reputations and for effective governments and rule of law.
 This is due to the methods used to hide the proceeds of crime.
 These methods include, but are not limited to: buying easily transported values, transfer pricing, and using "underground banks," as well as infiltrating firms in the legal economy.

 Launderers will also co-mingle illegal money with revenue made from businesses in order to further mask their illicit funds.
 Accurate figures for the amounts of criminal proceeds laundered are almost impossible to calculate, rough estimates have been made, but only give a sense of the scale of the problem and not quite how great the problem truly is.
-The United Nations Office on Drugs and Crime conducted a study, they estimated that in 2009, money laundering equated to about 2.7% of global GDP being laundered; this is equal to about 1.6 trillion US dollars.
+The United Nations Office on Drugs and Crime conducted a study, they estimated that in 2009, money laundering equated to about 2.7% of global GDP; this is equal to about 1.6 trillion US dollars.
 The Financial Action Task Force on Money Laundering (FATF), an intergovernmental body set up to combat money laundering, has stated that "A sustained effort between 1996 and 2000 by the Financial Action Task Force (FATF) to produce such estimates failed."
 However, anti-money laundering efforts that seize money laundered assets in 2001 amounted to $386 million.
 The rapid growth of money laundering is due to: